-Level Summary Main respondent to surveillance for safe driving Driver carries out all or part of the driving tasks SAE Level 0 No automatic driving · The driver carries out all of the driving tasks Driver SAE Level 1 Driver assistance The system carries out the driving subtask of either front/back or left/right vehicle control Driver SAE Level 2 Partial automatic driving The system carries out the driving subtask of both front/back and left/right vehicle control Driver Autonomous driving sy rstem carries out all of the driving tasks SAE Level 3 Conditional automatic driving The system carries out all driving tasks (within designated domain) If continuous operation is difficult, the driver is expected to respond appropriately to the system's requests for intervention System (Driver, when continuous operation is difficult) SAE Level 4 Advanced automatic driving The system carries out all driving tasks (within the designated domain) If continuous operation is difficult, the user is not expected to respond.
+Level Level Summary Driver carries out all or part of the driving tasks SAE Level O No automatic driving $\cdot$ The driver carries out all of the driving tasks Driver SAE Level 1 Driver assistance The system carries out the driving subtask of either front/back or left/right vehicle control Driver SAE Level 2 Partial automatic driving The system carries out the driving subtask of both front/back and left/right vehicle control Driver Autonomous driving sy stem carries out all of the driving tasks · SAE Level 3 Conditional automatic driving The system carries out all driving tasks (within designated domain) If continuous operation is difficult, the driver is expected to respond appropriately to the system's requests for intervention System (Driver, when continuous operation is difficult) SAE Level 4 Advanced automatic driving The system carries out all driving tasks (within the designated domain) If continuous operation is difficult, the user is not expected to respond.
 System SAE Level 5 Complete automatic driving The system carries out all driving tasks (not limited to the designated domain) If continuous operation is difficult, the user is not expected to respond.
 System